MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 ## Other options we considered

-This section is a behind the scenes glance at some of the engineering conversations we had when working on LCOW.

 When we were looking at ways to run Linux containers on Windows, we considered WSL.
 Ultimately, we chose a virtualization based approach so that Linux containers on Windows have the same app compatibility as Linux containers on Linux.
 There is also a gap around storage.
 Many linux containers rely on mounted storage and WSL doesn't include an ext4 driver.

 We may re-evaluate in the future but, for now, LCOW will continue to use Hyper-V.  If you have thoughts, please send feedback through github or UserVoice.